Creating Comfortable Holiday Spaces

 • Plan for touch-sensitive individuals by setting boundaries, providing scripts for addressing unwanted touch, and having an escape plan.

-• Foster an inclusive environment by understanding and respecting sensory needs, ensuring clear communication, and seeking feedback from neurodivergent loved ones.
+• Foster an inclusive environment by understanding and respecting sensory needs, ensuring clear communication, and seeking feedback from loved ones.

-Identifying or creating a space where to take a break and still have fun eases the intensity and allows your loved one to decompress.
+Identifying or creating a space where someone is overwhelmed can take a break and still have fun eases the intensity and allows your loved one to decompress.
 The “veg-out room” usually creates itself, when people go there to relax and watch TV marathons while their stomachs settle after a big meal.
-By dimming the lights and keeping things quiet in this space, you can quickly and easily build a calming environment for neurodivergent family members to retreat, relax, and rejoin social activities when it is right for them.
+By dimming the lights and keeping things quiet in this space, you can quickly and easily build a calming environment for overwhelmed or overstimulated family members to retreat, relax, and rejoin social activities when it is right for them.

-Sensory systems and preferences
+Sensory Systems and Preferences

 To reduce the potential for being overwhelmed, your loved one may need to wear earbuds or headphones during social periods or other activities.
 Similarly, weighted clothing or objects (like blankets or stuffed toys) may provide a sense of comfort and security.
 Sensory supports are not one-size-fits-all, so talk with your loved one about their preferences.
 If you notice their preferences related to a specific sensory system, they may be interested in exploring other ways to meet their sensory needs at a later time.
 PAVE provides a downloadable introducing to The Sensory Systems and How to Meet Their Needs in the article, Giving the Gift of Sensory Regulation, Supporting a Happy Holiday Season for All.
-Resist the urge to introduce new sensory supports without input from your neurodivergent loved one and especially during the holidays, when there are already many unfamiliar experiences to navigate.
+Resist the urge to introduce new sensory supports without input from your loved one with a disability and/or health care need, especially during the holidays when there are already many unfamiliar experiences to navigate.

-Normalizing self-stimulation
+Normalizing Self-Stimulation

-Many neurodivergent people do specific repetitive behaviors to manage sensory input, reduce anxiety, or express themselves.
+Many people with disabilities do specific repetitive behaviors to manage sensory input, reduce anxiety, or express themselves.
 These self-stimulatory behaviors, or “stims”, are ways they’ve learned intuitively to comfort themselves, cope in times of stress, and even express joy.
-Being able to respectfully discuss and normalize stimming that does not cause harm to themselves or others helps to create a more inclusive environment.
+These “stims” can include rocking, humming, or fiddling with clothes.
+Allowing your loved one to discuss and normalize non-harmful stimming helps to create a more inclusive environment.
 Thought-out responses can turn an angry retort into a teaching moment, such as, “Everyone has their own way of being and this is her way of pushing through her discomfort to spend this time with us.
 She is doing her best and we’re glad she’s here!”

-Touch sensitivities
+Touch Sensitivities

 Unexpected touch can be very upsetting, especially those who are touch sensitive.
-Even those who would usually understand touch sensitivity may cross boundaries during the holidays.
+The joy and excitement of the holidays can often make us forget that not everyone is comfortable with physical touch, including hugs.
 When consent to touch can’t be communicated or understood, preparation is critical.
 If your loved one is touch sensitive, there are some things you can do ahead of time to accommodate and support their needs:

 • Provide scripts for addressing unwanted touch from children, pets, and adults.
-For instance, telling a child, “I really don’t want you climbing on my lap, but you can sit next to me on the couch and show me your Pokémon game.”
+For instance, telling a child, “I really don’t want you climbing on my lap, but you can sit next to me on the couch and show me your game.”
 Communicating to a pet owner, “I’m feeling a little overwhelmed by Cooper trying to put her head in my space.
 Can you keep her behind the dog gate?”, can help mitigate the overwhelming touch before it happens.

-• Assemble a team of supporters to gently redirect unwelcome touch and serve as a shield.
-These family members and friends can step in as needed to respectfully uphold boundaries, such as sitting between your loved one and a reaching child or holding a persistent animal to keep it from jumping on them.
+• Make sure that there are a few supporters around at times to gently redirect unwelcome touch and serve as a shield.
+These family members and friends can step in as needed to respectfully uphold boundaries, such as sitting between your loved one and a reaching child or holding an animal to keep it from jumping on them.

-• Prepare an escape plan by arranging for an individual they feel safe with to pick them up, if their touch boundaries are not respected.
+• Prepare an escape plan for an individual, locating a space they feel safe if they are feeling their boundaries are being crossed, where they can decompress and ask for help.

 Conclusion

-Creating a supportive and inclusive holiday environment involves understanding and respecting the sensory needs of neurodivergent loved ones.
-By providing sensory supports and clear communication about touch boundaries, we can help them navigate the holiday season with greater comfort and ease.
-Seeking feedback from your neurodivergent loved one and giving them a sense of agency in determining their sensory supports ensures their needs are met effectively.
+Creating a supportive holiday environment involves understanding and respecting the sensory needs of loved ones.
+By providing sensory supports and clear communication about boundaries, you can help them navigate the holiday season with greater comfort and ease.
+Seeking feedback from their primary caregivers and your loved one and giving them a sense of agency in determining their sensory supports ensures their needs are met effectively.
 With careful planning and empathy, we can ensure that everyone, regardless of their sensory preferences, can enjoy the holidays and create cherished memories together.

 A Brief Overview